max9933/cloudstack-documentation/source/index.rst

 |menu_acs_logo|

-Welcome to Apache CloudStack's Documentation
+Welcome to the QCloud Documentation
 ============================================

 We have a number of guides, starting with a guide to cloudstack's terminology and concepts, moving through some information about possible topologies.
 We then have a quick start guide to help you get a very simple cloudstack up and running.
 Followed by the full installation guide, an administrator's guide and then further detailed guides on complex configurations.

-Information can also be found at CloudStack's wiki https://cwiki.apache.org/confluence/display/CLOUDSTACK/Home and on cloudstack mailing lists http://cloudstack.apache.org/mailing-lists.html

 .. toctree::
    :maxdepth: 3